8/7/2024

 John Lawrence

-Great, thanks.
-And as you continue to pay down, another initiative obviously is looking at companies with this slowdown across the board.
-I assume a lot of the companies you might be interested in at some point, obviously they're having lower EBITDAs at these prices, I mean, environment as well.
+Great.
+Thanks.
+Another initiative, obviously, is looking at companies.
+With this slowdown across the board, I assume a lot of the companies you might be interested in at some point, obviously, they're having lower EBITDAs at these prices, I mean, environment as well.

 speaker